compoundingeffects/bigpictureschool/systems_science.md

 Think about a single musician.
 They can play a melody.
 But when dozens of musicians play together in an orchestra, something appears that no individual player created alone: a rich, layered piece of music with depth and texture that a solo instrument simply can't achieve.
 The orchestra as a whole has qualities that emerge from the interaction of its members.

-An even more striking example: your brain is made up of billions of nerve cells (neurons), and yet no single neuron "thinks" or "feels."
-Consciousness — your ability to read these words and understand them — emerges from the enormous web of connections between neurons.
-You can't find consciousness in any one cell.
-It arises from how they all work together.
+An even more striking example: your brain is made up of billions of nerve cells (neurons), and yet no single neuron appears to think or feel on its own.
+Consciousness — your ability to read these words and understand them — seems to emerge from the enormous web of connections between neurons rather than residing in any one cell.
+The whole produces something that none of the parts could manage alone.

 This is why systems scientists argue that you can't fully understand something just by breaking it into smaller and smaller pieces.
 That approach, known as reductionism, is incredibly useful in many contexts, but it has limits.
 When you pull a system apart to study its components, you often destroy the very relationships that make it interesting.